kwant-project/kwant/doc/source/tutorial/tutorial5.rst

 This separation into two different leads allows us then later to compute the reflection probablities between electrons and holes explicitely.

-On the superconducting side, we cannot do this separation, and can only define a single lead coupling electrons and holes:
+On the superconducting side, we cannot do this separation, and can only define a single lead coupling electrons and holes (The `+=` operator adds all the sites and hoppings present in one builder to another):

 .. literalinclude:: superconductor_transport.py
     :start-after: #HIDDEN_BEGIN_mhiw